 SPORTS - VIDEOS OF MY SWIMMING

-I started competitive swimming as a 10 year old in 1960 and I received limited coaching in swimming technique at the Kiwi Swimming Club - see my full account here.
+I started competitive swimming as a 10-year-old in 1960 and I received limited coaching in swimming technique at the Kiwi Swimming Club - see my full account here.
 I saw no need to swim breaststroke any less vigorously than freestyle, so I ignored how senior swimmers in Otago swam a sedate, and unbeknownst to me at the time, an outdated style of breaststroke.
 The breaststroke I developed was similar to the modern technique used today apart from a difference in timing.
-I used to pull to breathe, whereas the modern approach is to pull to stretch to a streamlined position with one's head full submerged enabled by changes in the FINA rules in 1987 which allowed complete submerging during each stroke.
+I used to pull to breathe, whereas the modern approach is to pull to stretch to a streamlined position with one's head full submerged enabled by changes in the FINA rules in 1987.
 Lack of coaching turned out to be to my detriment in butterfly, backstroke, and freestyle, the full extent of which I didn't realise until some 30 years later in 2000 when I first saw video clips of myself swimming.
 I was horrified at my serious stroke defects in butterfly and especially backstroke and freestyle.
 I still have major defects in these swimming strokes.

 BREASTSTROKE